petrmichal0/Traveling/README.md

 Traveling is a user-friendly web application that enables users to discover new travel destinations, create itineraries, and manage their travel plans.

 ## Features
-- Explore various travel destinations
-- Create and manage travel itineraries
+- Create and manage packing lists
-- Save favorite destinations
-- User-friendly interface
+- Filter items in the list
+- Check off packed items
+- Remove individual items
+- Clear the entire list

 ## Installation